 Sleepy dharma talk listeners at one of the dharma halls.

 Suan Mokkh dharma hall near the library.

 Entrance to Suan Mokkh Buddhist Temple in Chaiya, Thailand.

 Buddha statue at top of hill where Buddhadassa liked to talk to groups

 Monk’s forest kuti (monk’s home)

-Buddhist nun (magee) in white walks down path to outdoor dharma talk
+Buddhist nun (magee) in white walks down path to an outdoor dharma talk

 Meditation hall in the forest at Wat Suan Mokkh (Thai side)

 A building where there are many art displays by children and adults about Buddhism and Buddhadasa Bhikku.

 See meditation retreat info about Suan Mokkh and Wat Pah Nanachat >